open-mmlab/mmsegmentation/docs/en/faq.md

 ```

 `reduce_zero_label` is usually used for datasets where 0 is background label, if `reduce_zero_label=True`, the pixels whose corresponding label is 0 would not be involved in loss calculation.
-Noted that in binary segmentation task it is unnecessary to use `reduce_zero_label=True`, take solutions we mentioned above please.
+Noted that in binary segmentation task it is unnecessary to use `reduce_zero_label=True`, please take solutions we mentioned above.